usaid-cs/yesterday-i-learned/random.md

 - [Baker's Dozen](https://en.wikipedia.org/wiki/Dozen#Baker's_dozen) originated from a law that heavily fined bakers who sell a dozen underweight rolls of bread.
 Adding one ensures the bakers aren't shorting their customers (at least in theory).
 - "ASIC-resistant" just means "needs lots of RAM".
 - "Merci" is/was the 85th most common word in French.
-- [Florida statute 10-20-life](https://en.wikipedia.org/wiki/10-20-Life): get 10 years in prison if you show a gun during a crime.
-20 years if you fire one.
-Life sentence if you shoot someone.
 - [The earth spins like a top](https://en.wikipedia.org/wiki/Axial_precession) and its axis tilts back to its original position every 26000 years.
 - Putting [triple parentheses](https://en.wikipedia.org/wiki/Triple_parentheses) around a Jewish name is considered antisemitism.
 Sometimes Jews do that to their own names.
 - [a) Don't write tests for other people's libraries. b) Don't generalise something until you see it repeated the third time. c) APIs should be simple for common things, and possible for complex things. d) Unit tests test a unit of behaviour, not a unit of code. e) Parameter counts in a dependency-injected function highlights how crappy that piece of code is. f) Don't half-ass external APIs.
 Plan **a lot**. g) If your test doesn't fail when you add a bug, you're missing a test.](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing)